2004 attempt to revive the Sanhedrin: Yemenite opinion

 Rabbi Yosef Qafih, former Chief Rabbi of Yemen, wrote in his commentary to the Mishnah tractate Sanhedrin that it would be a very good thing to reinstate the Sanhedrin in our days.
 However, he held, according to the position of the Rambam, that this could only be done by assembling all leading Torah scholars physically together at one time.

 The debate stirred within the Kahanist camp

 Rabbi Nachman Kahane is a leading member of the new Sanhedrin.
 His brother Rabbi Meir Kahane was widely known for his outspoken political views.
 Rabbi Nachman Kahane, a graduate of Yeshivat Mir, is not known for his political views and is generally acknowledged to be an accomplished Torah scholar by the Mizrachi (Religious Zionism) and Haredi communities.

-The new Sanhedrin is often mentioned on political websites run by movements associated with the late Rabbi Meir Kahane, and in general it seems that they support both the concept of the new Sanhedrin, and the possibility of religious government of the State of Israel.
+The new Sanhedrin is often mentioned on political websites run by movements associated with the assassinated right-wing Rabbi Meir Kahane, and in general it seems that they support both the concept of the new Sanhedrin, and the possibility of religious government of the State of Israel.